Variants and Attributes

 Gradle provides attribute compatibility rules that can be defined for each attribute.
 The role of a compatibility rule is to explain which attribute values are compatible based on what the consumer asked for.

-Attribute compatibility rules have to be registered via the attribute matching strategy that you can obtain from the attributes schema.
+Attribute compatibility rules have to be registered via the attributes schema.

 Attribute disambiguation rules